 Hi, I’m Rohan!
 I aim to promote welfare and reduce suffering as much as possible for all sentient beings, which has led me to work on AGI safety research.
 I am particularly interested in foundation model agents (FMAs): systems like Claude Code that equip foundation models with memory, tool use, and other affordances so they can perform multi-step tasks autonomously.

-I am the founder of Aether, an independent research lab focused on foundation model agent safety.
-I’m also a PhD student at the University of Toronto, where I am supervised by Professor Zhijing Jin and continue to run Aether.
-Previously, I completed an undergrad in CS and Math at Columbia, where I helped run Columbia Effective Altruism and Columbia AI Alignment Club (CAIAC).
+I am an AI labor grantmaker at Coefficient Giving.
+Previously, I founded Aether, an independent research lab focused on foundation model agent safety.
+I am also on leave from my PhD at the University of Toronto, where I am supervised by Professor Zhijing Jin.
+Before that, I completed an undergrad in CS and Math at Columbia, where I helped run Columbia Effective Altruism and Columbia AI Alignment Club (CAIAC).
 I have done research internships with AI Safety Hub Labs (now LASR Labs), UC Berkeley’s Center for Human-Compatible AI (CHAI), and the ML Alignment & Theory Scholars (MATS) program.

 I love playing tennis, listening to rock and indie pop music, playing social deduction games, reading fantasy books, watching a fairly varied set of TV shows and movies, and playing the saxophone, among other things.